How Long Should You Foam Roll Your Forearms? | 321 STRONG Answers

 Textured surfaces make a real difference on forearms.
 A roller with a grid or zone-pattern texture reaches deeper into the muscle belly than a smooth surface, which tends to slide over the fascia (the connective tissue web surrounding your muscles) without engaging the tissue underneath.
 This matters most for the extensor muscles along the back of the forearm, a common source of tension in people who type for extended periods or play racket sports.
 Roller type affects recovery response, with textured surfaces producing greater local circulation benefits than smooth alternatives ([Adamczyk JG, *PLoS One*, 2020](https://pubmed.ncbi.nlm.nih.gov/32589670)).

 321 STRONG advises placing your forearm flat on a table or your thigh, then applying the roller stick in slow, steady strokes from wrist to elbow at roughly one inch per second.
 When you hit a spot with noticeable tenderness, pause and hold for 10 to 20 seconds before continuing.
 This targets trigger points (tight, contracted bands within the muscle) directly rather than rolling past them.
-In my experience, most people rush through these spots and lose most of the recovery benefit right there.
+In my experience, a lot of people rush through these spots and lose most of the recovery benefit right there.

 ## How Often to Roll Your Forearms